DicksonTeel/Mercy-Tech-Resources/Sound/Live Sound Reinforcement/Live Sound Reinforcement.md

 		- Blocks DC Voltage (only the direct connection will be able to supply phantom power)
 		- Isolate reactance between consoles.
 		- Provide pin 1 (ground) lifts on every channel.

-HW: Research MADI, Dante, AES; and write a short synopsis of each.

 ## Page 5